davemcbride/lob-albums/README.md

  - remove the album from the list and save remaining albums to disk
  - email the day's pick with names and comments

+### Additional files
+Files with config and credentials that are required but not hosted on github:

+ - google_api_auth.json - Google Sheets/Drive API access downloaded from Google APIs
+ - config.env - email account config